You students gathering together

 • Introduce yourself and ask what the entry requirements are for the course/s you are interested in

 • Book a time for you and your student to meet with the admissions officer.
-This will allow you to showcase what your student can do!
+This will allow you to showcase what your students can do!

 • Bring in a portfolio or record of learning and prep your student to answer why they should be given a spot in the course ( a bit of prep work required)